emptysoal/TensorRT-YOLOv8/python/pose/README-en.md

 ```

 1. Switch to the current project directory;
+2. If the model is trained on your own dataset, remember to check `config.py`;
 3. Create `onnx_model` directory and put the exported `onnx` model in

 4. Run as follow: